IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

   * `HealthcareService` ***Optional***

-Clients will act as a Care Services Selective Consumer (Location Distance option) to search the Facility Registry content.
+Clients will act as a Care Services Selective Consumer (Location Distance Option) to search the Facility Registry content.
 Figure 3.2.1-1 shows a Health Management Information System (HMIS) and a Mobile App querying the Facility Registry using Find Matching Care Services \[ITI-90\].